 Your machine should be working perfectly again.
 If it doesn’t, you should think about taking it to a professional for servicing.

-3. Setting Tension
+3. Failed to Set Tension

 Some times, you could have issues setting tension.
 If you try again and again and still fail at it, it’s probably due to a number of reasons.